 You can also go inside the old fort building, and admission is free.
 You might think you don't want to do that, but this is one of those cases where you should do it anyway.
 Walk to the rooftop and you'll be just below the bridge.
 In fact, it seems so close that you could almost reach up and touch it.
 You won't get views of the bridge from anywhere else quite like the ones here.

 You can also take tours of Fort Point.
 Rangers give evening candlelight tours, stage cannon drills, and annual Civil War reenactments.

 Local runners use the fort as the turn around point for their route.
 And they often give the fence a "high five" before turning around to run back toward the city.
 Noticing that, one of the bridge's ironworkers put up a plaque with two hands on it for them to slap.
 It's like a little permanent, double-handed "high five" for anyone who needs it.
 They're called Hopper's Hands, named after Ken Hopper who first had them put up.
 And if that isn't charming enough, there's another plaque below with two dog pawprints for their canine running buddies.

 Movie buffs may recognize Fort Point from a pivotal moment in Alfred Hitchcock's Vertigo.
-That's why it's part of our Vertigo Tour of San Francisco.
-It's the scene where Scotty rescues Madeline after she jumps into the Bay - something I don't recommend trying to re-enact.
+It's the scene where Scotty rescues Madeline after she jumps into the Bay - something we don't recommend trying to re-enact.

-Fort Point is the turnaround destination for the walk from Crissy Field to the Golden Gate Bridge which is outlined here.
+Fort Point is the turnaround destination for the walk from Crissy Field to the Golden Gate Bridge.
 And even if you aren't running when you reach the end, you can still slap those hands before you start your walk back.